Getting an accurate property appraisal from a competent real estate agent will be your first most important decision when selling your house.

 Commission and fees or sale price is often what sellers base their decision on who to list with.
 The cheapest real estate agent might not get the best price which could far outweigh the cost of a percentage difference in agencies.
 It's important to consider the big picture.

 It's a busy world and most of us are time-deprived.
-If you want to understand more about the real estate process first, visit Agent Finder NZ (see above) or phone 0800 789 532 for its free agent vetting service.
+If you want to understand more about the real estate process, download the Process of Selling A House Checklist first.

 A Property Appraisal & Comparative Market Analysis Are The Same